etwk/blog/content/lists/books.md

 - [ ] Algorithms of Oppression: How Search Engines Reinforce Racism
 - [ ] Ten Arguments for Deleting Your Social Media Accounts Right Now
 - [x] Burn Book: A Tech Love Story #must
+- [ ] The Tech Coup: How to Save Democracy from Silicon Valley (Marietje Schaake) #democracy

+### Computer
+- [ ] Curious Video Game Machines: A Compendium of Rare and Unusual Consoles, Computers and Coin-Ops (Lewis Packwood) #game

 ### Future
 - [ ] Quantum Supremacy: How the Quantum Computer Revolution Will Change Everything #quantum